silksil/personalLearnings/productivity.md

 # Introduction
-This article is divided into three sections to describe how to be productive:
+This article is divided into three sections to describe how I stay productive:
 1. **Work effectively:** getting the right things done.
 2. **Work efficiently:**  getting more things done through systems and rituals.
 3. **Work disciplinary:** getting more things done through self-control.